Skip to main content

 docker run -p 18080:8080 -p 18000:8000 -p 18001:8001 -v /path/to/source/on-your-computer/src/app.js:/src/app.js ml-node

-I'm mapping the local version of my app.js to the /src/app.js file inside the container.
-This means that I can now edit my file and the changes will be automatically picked up by the container:
+I’m mapping the local version of app.js to the /src/app.js file inside the container.
+Edit the file on your machine, and the container picks up the changes automatically:

-I really liked working with Docker and I look forward to exploring it's other features - I'm sure I will learn a lot more.
-At the moment what I'm waiting for is proper command line support for the docker cli on Windows enviroments as unfortunately that part is not very well implemented yet.
+I enjoyed working with Docker and I’m looking forward to exploring its other features.
+At the time of writing, I’m waiting for proper command line support on Windows environments, as that part hasn’t been well implemented yet.